Solving 3 Common Security Gaps Through Better Cybersecurity Collaboration

 - Executive and board level training on current threats can be eye-opening for members of your leadership team.
 It will help them understand cyber risk as a critical organizational threat, rather than a topic that primarily concerns the IT team.
 In particular, many management teams still think a company has to be “targeted” to be affected by a cybersecurity attack, when the reality is that most attacks are opportunistic in nature, meaning the criminals don’t care who clicks the phishing link, they’ll take it!

 - Training and internal briefings should include a clear picture of the potential impacts of a cybersecurity incident.
-For example, the potential impacts of a threat like ransomware go far beyond the IT department, including operational disruption, data loss, data breach, financial impact, and reputational damage.
+For example, the potential impacts of a ransomware attack include operational disruption, data loss, data breach, financial impact, and reputational damage.

 - The leadership team doesn’t need to get into the weeds on the threats or controls, but a shared context will allow cybersecurity collaboration to develop over time and give leadership teams the context of why it matters.
 Training will also allow the leadership team to ask more meaningful questions when considering security reports, budgets, and proposed changes.

-- Also, as I included in a recent post on the human elements of a cybersecurity program, a strong cybersecurity posture requires consistent, visible management support and engagement.
+- Also, as I included in my blog on the human elements of a cybersecurity program, a strong cybersecurity posture requires consistent, visible management support and engagement.
 Senior leaders in the company should be talking about security regularly and conveying its importance.
 On-going executive training and awareness will enable them to be advocates for strong cybersecurity.

 - IT Department: